-During the three months ended July 31, 2022, the Compensation Committee of the Board of Directors granted PSUs as part of the annual grant of equity incentive awards to our executives.
-The PSUs are subject to annual vesting, as to one-third of the PSUs, over our three fiscal years ending April 30, 2023, 2024 and 2025 (each a "Performance Period") based upon our attainment of certain predetermined financial metrics for each such Performance Period.
+The Compensation Committee of the Board of Directors grants PSUs to our executives.
+The PSUs are subject to annual vesting over three consecutive fiscal year performance periods with the first one-third vesting on April 30 of the year following the grant date, and each successive one-third vesting on April 30 of the following two years respectively (each a "Performance Period").
 Each PSU that vests represents the right to receive one share of our common stock.
+The number of shares that will vest for each Performance Period, if any, is based upon the attainment of certain predetermined financial metrics for each such Performance Period.
 Depending on the actual financial metrics achieved relative to the target financial metrics for such Performance Periods, the number of PSUs issued could range from 0% to 200% of the target amount.
 The number of granted shares included in the table below is based on a maximum 200% achievement of each financial metric during each Performance Period (the "Maximum Performance Target").
-If a financial metric is achieved at a rate below the Maximum Performance Target, or is not achieved, the corresponding portion of the PSUs that do not vest will be forfeited.
+If a financial metric is achieved at a rate below the Maximum Performance Target, or is not achieved, the corresponding portion of the PSUs that do not vest are forfeited.

-The following summarizes our PSUs transaction activity for the three months ended July 31, 2022:
+The following summarizes our PSUs transaction activity for the six months ended October 31, 2022: